niallquirke/TradSessions.ie/README.md

 **Non-tech: A platform to find, share and review Irish traditional music sessions.**

-**Tech: A completely serverless, mobile first, web application with enterprise standard infrastructure, management and deployment**
+**Tech: A completely serverless, infrastructure-as-code, mobile first, web application with enterprise standard infrastructure, management and deployment**

 ## Frontend